Perfectly insulated stop to fluid flow

 You can also use this block to set the initial pressure and specific internal energy at a node.

-To set the priority and initial target values for the block variables prior to simulation, use the Variables tab in the block dialog box (or the Variables section in the block Property Inspector).
+To set the priority and initial target values for the block variables prior to simulation, use the Initial Targets section in the block dialog box or Property Inspector.
 For more information, see Set Priority and Initial Target for Block Variables and Initial Conditions for Blocks with Finite Gas Volume.

 Two-phase fluid conserving port where the mass flow rate and energy flow rate are both equal to zero.